Rette Jones Racing: Car No. 30 history

-Rette Jones Racing made their NASCAR K&N Pro Series East debut with Grant Quinlan driving the No. 30 Ford Fusion in 2015, at Columbus, he led 63 laps and finished 2nd.
+Rette Jones Racing made their NASCAR K&N Pro Series East debut with Grant Quinlan driving the No. 30 Ford Fusion in 2015, at Columbus, he led 63 laps and finished second.
 Quinlan also drove at New Hampshire and Richmond but finished 15th and 20th, respectively.

 In 2016, the team ran full-time with Dominique Van Wieringen behind the wheel.
-She had 3 Top 5 and 4 Top 10 in 14 races, with a best finish of 3rd (twice).
+She had three top-fives and four top-tens in 14 races, with a best finish of third (twice).

 In 2017, the team returned full-time with Tyler Dippel behind the wheel.
-At Visit Hampton VA 150 in Langley, Dominique Van Wieringen replaced Dippel, who was running an ARCA race at DuQuoin, Wieringen would finished 3rd.
-Dippel had 2 Top 5 and 4 Top 10 in the other 13 races.
+At Visit Hampton VA 150 in Langley, Dominique Van Wieringen replaced Dippel, who was running an ARCA race at DuQuoin, Van Wieringen would finished third.
+Dippel had two top-fives and four top-tens in the other 13 races.

-In 2018, the team ran full-time once again but with multiple drivers, Dippel drove at the season opener and finished 9th, Quinlan drove 6 races, with a pole-position (the first of the team) and had 2 Top 5 and 4 Top 10, and Dominique's younger brother, Tristan Van Wieringen drove 7 races for the team, with a best finish of 9th.
+In 2018, the team ran full-time once again but with multiple drivers, Dippel drove at the season opener and finished ninth, Quinlan drove six races, with a pole-position (the first of the team) and had two top-fives and four top-tens, and Dominique's younger brother, Tristan Van Wieringen, drove seven races for the team, with a best finish of ninth.

-In 2019, Spencer Davis drove full-time with the team, he ran with No. 82 at the season opener at New Smyrna and finished 7th, and starting at 2nd race, the car was renumbered back to No. 30.
-Davis ended the season with 1 win (the first of the team) at Gateway, 6 Top 5, and 11 Top 10 in 12 races.
+In 2019, Spencer Davis drove full-time with the team, he ran with No. 82 at the season opener at New Smyrna and finished seventh, and starting for the second race onwards, the car was renumbered back to No. 30.
+Davis ended the season with one win (the first of the team) at Gateway, six top-fives, and 11 top-tens in 12 races.

 In 2020, Tristan Van Wieringen will run full-time for the team.

 In 2021, Max Gutiérrez will run full-time for the team.

-In 2022, he will return for New Smyrna and Dover, while Amber Balcaen will run the final 3 combination events.
+In 2022, Gutiérrez would return for New Smyrna and Dover, while Amber Balcaen will run the final three combination events.

-For 2024-2025 Paul Owens Former quarter midget and Late Model stock standout will work internally with the team as a development driver as well as Lead Mechanic and interior/driver preparation specialist, making limited starts for the team in 2025.
+In 2023, Frankie Muniz would drive the No. 30 at four combined ARCA Menards Series events.

+In 2025, Garrett Mitchell drove the No. 30 at Bristol.

+In 2026, Mitchell would drive the No. 30 at Rockingham, where he would finish in fourth place.